LunarTulip/CS389-Microopt/README.md

 Other things I tried that didn't work:

 * Many other amounts of loop unfurling, ranging from 2 all the way to 120 iterations.
-5 was the sweet spot back when I was using atoi; 12 is the sweet spot for my custom function
+5 was the sweet spot back when I was using atoi; 12 is the sweet spot after swapping it out for my custom function
 * Different loop constructions to try to cut down on overhead; overhead remained constant regardless, due to good compiler optimization
 * Using i++ or ++i in places i is mentioned in the loop body, rather than as its own thing; similarly failed to remove overhead due to good compiler optimization